 Before And After Photos

 This patient had unilateral gynecomastia that developed at puberty.
-He is seen here after removal of the gynecomastia tissue.
+He is seen here after removal of the gynecomastia tissue with surgery for gynecomastia.
 He developed a hematoma after the procedure and showed up 2 weeks later with a swollen chest on the right side.
 We removed the bloody collection in the office with a simple procedure and he healed as you see him now.

 He has some scar tissue beneath the right nipple areola complex that I am injecting some steroids and this will soften and go away.
 He has some pigment staining of the skin around the areola from the blood that was sitting for two weeks (hemosiderin staining).